-We get asked a variety of Q’s on applications and best practices for stone installations on a regular basis.
+We get asked a variety of Q’s on applications and best practices for installing pool coping with concrete units on a regular basis.

 Dean Cavicchi of Ardex Co. authored this and has a lot of field experience with these types of applications.

-For Pool Copings, this is what we see for typical applications :
+For Pool Coping with concrete units, this is what we see for typical applications :

 If the substrate is concrete you could go directly over the cleaned, porous concrete with X-32 or X-90, then set your stone.
 You can use AM-100 first if you need to prep the surface to make it flat.

 If the substrate is PVC or metal you must rough up the surface with a heavy grit sandpaper, cleaning it thoroughly afterwards.
-Then you must key in some Ardex 8+9 with a 3/16” V- notch trowel and trowel and imbed the SK-mesh into it centering on the seam of PVC-metal-concrete.
+Then you must key in some Ardex 8+9 with a 3/16” V- notch trowel and trowel.
+After, imbed the SK-mesh into it centering on the seam of PVC-metal-concrete.
 This may require more than one piece of mesh.

 Let dry then apply second coat of 8+9.